Relationships Are Everything – How Social Interaction Impacts Our Health

 – Billie Jean King, Atria Senior Living’s Well-Being Coach

 As we age, our quality of life is constantly called into question by society.
-In truth, for those aged 65 years or older, an individual’s health and quality of life can become more vulnerable.
+For those aged 65 years or older, an individual’s health and quality of life can become vulnerable.
 The process of transitioning into retirement begins, the body starts limiting the amount and type of physical activity it can perform, and a person is often faced with changes in their household such as the loss of a spouse or significant other.

 Inevitably, we need some level of assistance or personal care.
 Our decision to remain socially connected or let these life events isolate us has an enormous impact on our health and quality of life.